BossLevan/gm-app/README.md

     $ cd view
     $ npm start

-To run the functions locally

-    $ cd functions
-    $ firebase serve

 Then, open `http://localhost:3000` in a browser.

 If you are having problems connecting to the functions due to a CORS issue, open your terminal & run the following command: